"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 The odd thing is that if a boy from a charedi family with a minor police record refuses to join Nachal Charedi, he’s placed in MAKAM with boys who grew up in Israel’s worst neighborhoods and have sat in prison.

-All of the sudden, the precious son you tried so hard to protect from bad friends on the street of your charedi neighborhood is now sharing barracks with a non-Jewish Ukrainian named Igor who has a scorpion tattooed across his face and jaw, and has served time for violent offenses and earned extra money by street-boxing (i.e. boxing without gloves).
+All of the sudden, the precious son you tried so hard to protect from bad influences on the street of your charedi neighborhood is now sharing barracks with a non-Jewish Ukrainian named Igor who has a scorpion tattooed across his face and jaw, and has served time for violent offenses and earned extra money by street-boxing (i.e. boxing without gloves).

 (I’m not making this up.
 Igor exists and was in MAKAM with my son.)